 Anyway, two things make this graphic compelling.
 The first is that it’s a nine-year period of time.
 That’s a significant number of years, one that makes a case worthy of a peak performance Hall of Fame case.
 And, by the way, if you extend it to ten years through 1965 (with 10 being a magic number of sorts), Boyer still has the 6th highest WAR.

 The second compelling thing about the graphic above is the massive chasm between the player in 8th place for WAR (Ernie Banks) and the player in 9th place (Rocky Colavito).
 We all should look at WAR with a small dose of skepticism because the formulas involve subjective choices by their creators and that there are multiple versions of the metric (there’s only one version of BA, HR, RBI, etc.).
-However, you can throw the margin of error out the window when you have a gap of over 10 WAR between the 8th and 9th place players on a leader board.
-Ken Boyer was at worst the 8th best player in baseball for a nine or ten-year period of time.
-That’s a compelling case for Cooperstown.

 Remember this: Boyer’s strength in his WAR is based on his combination of hitting and fielding.
 We can see his hitting excellence easily on his Baseball-Reference page, again, looking at his peak years (1956-64):

-• Hit over .300 five times
+- Hit over .300 five times

-• Hit over 20 HR eight times
+- Hit over 20 HR eight times

-• Drove in over 90 runs eight times
+- Drove in over 90 runs eight times

-• Scored over 90 runs six times
+- Scored over 90 runs six times

-Even today, after the super-charged PED era, Boyer is one of only six third basemen in baseball history to hit over 20 HR and drive in 90 or more runs in eight separate campaigns.
+Even today, after the super-charged PED era, Boyer is one of only seven third basemen in baseball history to hit over 20 HR and drive in 90 or more runs in eight separate campaigns.

 Ken Boyer’s Fielding